This article will help you read and understand your pathology report for meningioma.

 A meningioma can also be classified as grade II if it shows any of the following features:

-Grade III meninigomas are aggressive tumours that behave like a cancer (a malignant tumour).
+Grade III meninigomas are aggressive tumours that behave like a malignant tumour (a cancer).
 Papillary and rhabdoid type tumours are considered grade III meningiomas.
 A meningioma can also be considered grade III if tumour cells dividing to create new tumour cells are easily found.
 This process is called mitosis and the dividing tumour cell is called a mitotic figure.

 Your pathologist may perform a test called immunohistochemistry on a sample from your tumour.
 This test allows your pathologist to see the proteins being made by the tumour cells.
 If the tumour cells are making a protein, the result will be described as positive or reactive.
 If the cells are not making the protein, the result will be described as negative or non-reactive.